Benar-DynaMap.jpg

 EMAIL: christian.benar@univ-amu.fr

 I graduated from Ecole Supérieur d'Electricité (Supélec) in 1994.
-I then spent one year as an engineer at the Hospital Saint-Anne in Toulon (with Franck Vidal), and two years as a programmer at Stellate Systems (Montréal).
+I then spent one year as an engineer at the Hospital Saint-Anne in Toulon (with Franck Vidal), and two years as a programmer at Stellate Systems (Montréal, Dir Jean Gotman).
 I did my PhD under the supervision of Jean Gotman at the Montreal Neurological Institute (MNI).
 Back to France in 2004, my postdocs were in Marseille (fMRI Center, with Jean-Luc Anton) and in Sophia Antipolis (Maureen Clerc and Theodore Papadopoulo).

-I was appointed researcher INSERM in 2006.
-Since january 2012, I am the leader of the "Dynamical Brain Mapping Group” here at INS.
+I was appointed researcher Inserm (CR1) in 2006, and Inserm Director of Research (DR2) in 2018 .
+Since January 2012, I am the leader of the "Dynamical Brain Mapping Group” here at INS.
 Since September 2014, I am scientific head of the Marseille MEG platform.
+Since 2023, I am a member of the scientific council of the Fédération Française de Recherche sur l’épilepsie (FFRE) and elected member of the Neurotechnology Task force of international League against Epilepsy (ILAE).

-My research interest is signal processing applied to brain signals (fMRI, EEG, MEG), in order to characterize the spatio-temporal dynamics of networks in cognition and disease.
-For more information, see my recent publications (with reprints) and projects on Research Gate, my page on the MEG wiki (with publication list) and my CV.
+My research interest is signal processing applied to brain signals (EEG, MEG, intracerebral EEG), in order to characterize the spatio-temporal dynamics of networks in cognition and disease.
+For more information, see my CV .

 TEAM MEMBERS